Inflectra/spira-addons-xunit-python/README.md

 test run with a default test set.
 - **create_build** -- Set to true if you would like the plugin to create a new Spira build artifact with every run that all the individual test case runs get associated with.

+### Mapping The Test Cases

+This section is required, and is where you map the `classname.name` of the test case in the xUnit XML file to the appropriate test case in Spira.
+For details of which attribute is needed from the XML file, please refer to the sample XML files included at the end of this file.

+- `classname.name` - Used to map the combination of the test case's classname and name to the corresponding **test case ID** in Spira.
+The ID in Spira should be the test case id `TC:xxx` without the **TC** prefix.

+### Mapping The Test Sets \[Optional\]

+This section is optional, and is used when you want the different **test suites** in the XML file to map to different **test sets** in Spira.
+If you don't complete this section, all of the test results will be associated with the **test_set_id** specified in the main configuration section.

+In this section you map the `name` of the test suite in the xUnit XML file to the appropriate test set in Spira.
+For details of which attribute is needed from the XML file, please refer to the sample XML files included at the end of this file.

+- `name` - Used to map the test set's name to the corresponding **test set ID** in Spira.
+The ID in Spira should be the test set id `TX:xxx` without the **TX** prefix.

 ### Executing the Tests
 Now you are ready to execute your tests and send the results back so Spira.
 This happens in two steps:
 - Execute the unit tests and generate the `output.xml` xUnit style report file